 Aspendos is located in Antalya Province, four kilometres north off Serik, and only 38 kilometres from Antalya itself.
 The tickets may be bought in the booking offices of Antalya, Side, Kemer, or other neighbouring cities.
 In fact, booking offices seem to change their location every year.
 Ticket price may include transportation and dinner.
 However, festival-goers are still encouraged to take some snacks as the performances often start late in the evening.
 Also, it would be wise to take some raincoats or umbrellas, and cushions to sit on unless you're fine with sitting on the stone.

-The festival takes place in summer, dates and duration differ.
+The festival takes place in summer or early autumn, dates and duration differ.
 Other year-round shows such as the Fire of Anatolia are held at the Aspendos Arena which is a modern facility constructed around the original amphitheatre in order to preserve the original building.
 Of course, the authentic ancient theatre experience is incomparable.